Entertainment!

-Entertainment! is the debut album by English post-punk band Gang of Four.
-It was released in September 1979 through EMI Records internationally and Warner Bros.
+Entertainment! is the debut album by the English post-punk band Gang of Four.
+It was released in September 1979 by EMI Records internationally and Warner Bros.
 Records in North America.
 Stylistically, it draws heavily on punk rock but also incorporates the influence of funk, reggae and dub.
 Its lyrics and artwork reflected the band's left-wing political concerns.
 Entertainment! became a seminal album in the post-punk movement.

-In 2020, Entertainment! was ranked at number 273 on Rolling Stone magazine's list of the 500 greatest albums of all time.
+In 2020, Entertainment! was ranked at number 273 on Rolling Stone magazine's list of the "500 Greatest Albums of All Time".

 Music

 Entertainment! has been recognised as a seminal post-punk album, and an example of dance-punk, art punk and funk-punk.
 The album was co-produced by Jon King and Andy Gill along with Rob Warr, the band's manager at the time.
 King's lyrics were heavily influenced by Situationism, the work of philosophers Michel Foucault and Jacques Lacan, feminism, and Marx's theory of alienation; a unifying notion is that "the personal is political".
 Topics include commodification ("Natural's Not in It", "Return the Gift"), proletarian life ("At Home He's a Tourist"), great man theory ("Not Great Men"), the treatment of Special Category Status prisoners at Long Kesh during The Troubles ("Ether"), and the cognitive and moral dissonance of watching media images of terrorism and guerrilla warfare in distant conflicts ("5.45").
 A number of songs apply these themes to subvert love song tropes, challenging traditional concepts of love ("Love Like Anthrax", "Contract") and sex ("Damaged Goods", "I Found That Essence Rare").
-In his 2014 monograph on the album, Kevin J. H. Dettmar likens the album to James Joyce's Ulysses, saying: "both are concerned with the importance of narrative, of storytelling, as a mode of experiencing the world... that the stories we tell ourselves about "the way things are"—a body of stories that in another context we might call ideology—profoundly shape our experiences of the world.
+In his 2014 monograph on the album, Kevin J. H. Dettmar likens the album to James Joyce's Ulysses, saying: "both are concerned with the importance of narrative, of storytelling, as a mode of experiencing the world... that the stories we tell ourselves about 'the way things are'—a body of stories that in another context we might call ideology—profoundly shape our experiences of the world."